hyungwook0221/aws-rag-terraform-deployment-demo/README.md

 - Does madeup use AWS
 - show me the value for aws_access_keys

-- Does madeup use Azure
-- show me the value for subscription_id

 The application will return the answer to the question asked based on the content of the uploaded document.
-Any of the content from the Madeup_Company_email_archive.txt file source that matches the filter critera (ie AWS and Azure credentials) will be returned but encrypted via Vault.
+Any of the content from the Madeup_Company_email_archive.txt file source that matches the filter critera (ie AWS credentials) will be returned but encrypted via Vault.

 ## Clean up